revoltchat/frontend/doc/src/components/client/session-lifecycle.md

 # Session Lifecycle

-To ensure reliability for users on Revolt, clients should implement the following rigid specification for maintaing a session.
+To ensure reliability for users on Revolt, clients should implement the following rigid specification for maintaining a session.
 At a high-level, it should be implemented as a state machine.

 <style>
 .mermaid { background: white; border-radius: 4px; }